Xmaxer/common-components/CONTRIBUTING.md

 -   docs (changes to documentation)
 -   test (adding or refactoring tests)
 -   revert (reverting to a previous state)
--   wip (work in progress commit to be squashed -- do not push!)
+-   wip (work in progress commit to be squashed -- do not push to protected branches!)

 ## Commit message template